About Kirstin Furber

 Kirstin has over 20 year experience across a number of senior HR roles within the media and entertainment industry and more recently ClearScore, a leading Fintech company where she was the Chief People officer.

-Prior to Clearscore, Kirstin was the People Director at BBC Worldwide the commercial arm, and a wholly-owned subsidiary, (BBC) employing approximately 1800 employees, across 14 countries and a member of the Worldwide Executive Committee.
+Prior to Channel 4, Kirstin was Chief People officer at Clearscore, People Director at BBC Worldwide the commercial arm, and a wholly-owned subsidiary, (BBC) employing approximately 1800 employees, across 14 countries and a member of the Worldwide Executive Committee.
 Previously Kirstin has held Executive HR Director at Twentieth Century Fox, VP of HR International at Discovery Channel and positions at Ziff Davis, Warner Bros and the Granada Media Group.
 Kirstin is also a non executive for the London Football Association.

 Effective communication with your audiences is even more important that is has been in the past, given the volume of information we are consuming on all our different devices and various platforms.
 It’s all about ‘cutting through’ and being relevant to get messages across.
 This is something marketers have been doing for years, but today customers, potential clients, business partners, and employees place great importance on being able to trust the messages we see.
 As consumers, we are not only searching for the information we need, we are looking for reassurance.
 Whether we are researching something we are going to buy, who we vote for, or information to inform our beliefs and opinions we need to trust information that’s communicated by companies and its credibility.